1820s: United Kingdom

-In the 1820s, the British government was formally headed by King George IV, but in practice, was led by his prime ministers Lord Liverpool (1812–1827), George Canning (1827), Lord Goderich (1827–1828), and Duke of Wellington (1828–1830).
+In the 1820s, the British government was formally headed by King George IV, but in practise, was led by his prime ministers Lord Liverpool (1812–1827), George Canning (1827), Lord Goderich (1827–1828), and Duke of Wellington (1828–1830).
 This decade was largely peaceful for Britain, with some foreign intervention.
 The British supported the Portuguese liberals in the Liberal Wars, and supported Greek rebels in the war for independence.
 During this time, London became the largest city of the world, taking the lead from Beijing.

 Domestic tensions ran high at the start of the decade, with the Peterloo Massacre (1819), the Cato Street Conspiracy (1820), and the Radical War (1820) in Scotland.
 However, by the end of the 1820s, many repressive laws were repealed.
 In 1822, Britain repealed the death penalty for over 100 crimes, and punishments such as drawing and quartering and flagellation fell out of use.
 Seditious Meetings prevention Act (barring large assemblies) and the Combination Act (banning trade unions) were repealed in 1824.
 The Roman Catholic Relief Act by Parliament of the United Kingdom granted a substantial measure of Catholic emancipation in Britain and Ireland.